Makeshift/connor-base-config/readme.md

 I tend to use this boilerplate package for configuration.
 It adds a basic config object with some useful data in it, which you can then add to to have a nice global repository store.
 Designed to work with my [logging boilerplate package](https://github.com/Makeshift/connor-base-log).

+This uses a modified version of [convict](https://github.com/mozilla/node-convict) but completely destroys its core principles by making the schema dynamic.
+I wanted this so I could stack packages on top of each other and add new schemas for each package.

+The config is stored as a global symbol.
+Every time you require `connor-base-config` it will be referencing the same config variable.
+This means that no matter where you load config in your project, it will be available to every module that requires it.

 ### Install
 `npm install connor-base-config`